Employment lawyers providing employment law answers

 • In Ohio, the court must usually hold a hearing on these issues.
 See ORC 2711.03(B) and McDonough v.
 Thompson, 2003 Ohio App.
 LEXIS 4224 (Ohio App. , 2003).

 • Before the hearing on whether to enforce the arbitration agreement, the court should permit discovery into arbitrability issues.
-These include whether
+These include whether:

-1. there a knowing and voluntary agreement;
+• there a knowing and voluntary agreement;

-2. the agreement is unconscionable, lacks mutuality, limits rights or remedies or imposes costs that deter claimants;
+• the agreement is unconscionable, lacks mutuality, limits rights or remedies or imposes costs that deter claimants;

-4. the agreement covers the dispute filed in court;
+• the agreement covers the dispute filed in court;

 Opposing arbitration sounds like a lot of work.
 What can I hope to gain?

 First, you might be able to avoid arbitration altogether.
+Second, you should ask the court to modify or eliminate the most unfair terms of the arbitration agreement.

-Second, you could get the court to modify or eliminate the most unfair terms of the arbitration agreement.
 The most offensive terms are those that limit your right to file a claim, do discovery into it or obtain a complete remedy.
 Ask a court to strike those out.
-Argue that arbitration should only be a change in who decides the case, how it gets decided.
+Argue that arbitration should only be a change in who decides the case, not an elimination of your rights.

 Perhaps the most important terms to modify, however, are those involving costs.
 Remember that arbitration can be incredibly expensive, costing $15,000 or more just to pay the arbitrator and an arbitration service.
 A typical filing fee to get the case started is $1,500 or more.
 These costs are typically imposed on employees when they can least afford them, being after they have lost their job.
 If the practical effect of paying these costs will be to prevent you from pursuing your claim at all, you should ask the court to order the employer to pay them, or else let the case go forward in court.